vil/H4X-Tools/readme.md

 2. Run `sh setup.sh` in terminal to install the tool.

-If it doesnt work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.
+If it doesn't work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.

 To update the tool, run `sh update.sh`.